escapace/.github/README.md

-# Escapace Community Health Files
+# escapace Community Health Files

-Centralized documents and information for the Escapace organization and projects.
+Documents and information for the escapace organization and projects.

 ## Code Of Conduct